tanhongit/leetcode/medium/840. Magic Squares In Grid/solution-php.md

 }
 ```

-If it can help you, please give me a upvote.
-Thank you so for reading!
+If it can help you, please give me an upvote.
+Thank you so much for reading!